An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Conclusion and outlook

 There are several future directions that should be intriguing.
 One direction is to explore the behaviors of quantum trajectories and the CPTP dynamics in intermediate timescales: On one hand, the ground states of the effective Hamiltonians describe the behaviors of quantum trajectories in the long-time regime $t \gg 1/\Delta$ where $\Delta$ is the Lyapunov spectral gap, as discussed in Sec.~\ref{sec:Lyapunov-analysis}.
 On the other hand, the steady states of the CPTP dynamics describe the behaviors of averaged quantum states in the long-time regime $t \gg 1/\Delta'$ where $\Delta'$ is the spectral gap of the corresponding CPTP map, as discussed in Chapter~\ref{sec:CPTPspectra}.
 However, it is highly nontrivial how other excited states and the corresponding spectrum contribute to their behaviors in intermediate timescales $t \ll 1/\Delta$ or $t \ll 1/\Delta'$.
 For example, exploring the relations between the excitation spectrum and the convergent behaviors of time averages of observables should be interesting.

 The second direction is to study the physical consequences of breaking ``nice" conditions, such as the irreducibility, ergodicity, and/or typical purification of quantum trajectories.
-It is known that in reducible monitored quantum systems, the Hilbert space may be decomposed into several orthogonal subspaces, such as the decaying subspace and decoherence-free subspace \cite{baumgartner2012structures}.
+It is known that in reducible monitored quantum systems, the Hilbert space may be decomposed into several orthogonal subspaces, such as the decaying subspace and decoherence-free subspace~\cite{baumgartner2012structures}.
+The dynamics of quantum trajectories become complicated if such subspaces exist~\cite{benoist2024exponentially,schmolke2025asymptotic}.
 Exploring the relations between the spectral features and the decompositions in such reducible quantum systems should be intriguing.
 It should also be interesting to study the dynamical behaviors of the Lyapunov spectrum and nonlinear observables in quantum trajectories of reducible, nonergodic, and/or unpurifying monitored systems.